 The Brisbane City Hopper is free!
 Which means you can ride the loop around the river from North Quay in the city to Sydney Street and back again.
 It’s a great way to see the city at a different angle and really helpful if you’re from out of town.
 Find the Free City Hopper here.

 Food upon food upon food.
-Visit the permanently set-up Eat Street Markets over at Hamilton and have yourself a fancy little food tour.
+Visit the permanently set-up Eat Street Northshore over at Hamilton and have yourself a fancy little food tour.
 They sell heaps of yummy things to eat of all different cuisines and some really great sweets too.
 Get there early to beat the crowds!
-The market is on every Friday and Saturday from 4pm.
-Find the Eat Street Markets here.
+The market is on every Friday and Saturday from 4pm and Sunday from 11am.
+Find Eat Street Northshore here.

 19. Sunset at the Kangaroo Point cliffs